 Living as God’s new creation is not a momentary, one-time act, but a life-changing passion.
 We at New Life are committed to serving Christ—being and making faithful disciples.
 It is an exhilarating, life-long calling.
 We invite you to share it with us.

 What is the Reformed faith?
 The Reformed faith takes the Bible with the utmost seriousness.
 It is but another way of saying that “from him and through him and to him are all things.
 To him be the glory forever.
 Amen.”
 (Rom.
 11:36).
 The Reformed faith seeks to maintain the entire teaching of the Bible, rightly understood. [continued at Orthodox Presbyterian Church website, our denomination]

 A Brief and Untechnical Statement of the Reformed Faith by Benjamin B. Warfield

 I believe that my one aim in life and death should be to glorify God and enjoy him forever; and that God teaches me how to glorify him in his holy Word, that is, the Bible, which he had given by the infallible inspiration of this Holy Spirit in order that I may certainly know what I am to believe concerning him and what duty he requires of me.
 [Read on…]

 Who are those old guys at the top of the page?
 Just six of the many people who have preceded us in making an impact for the Christian faith.
 Although they were fallible humans, their devotion to knowing Christ, promoting His gospel, and teaching it clearly is inspiring to us all in carrying out our own callings.

-Westminster Larger Catechism Question 119: What are the sins forbidden in the fourth commandment?
+Westminster Larger Catechism Question 123: Which is the fifth commandment?